robmllze/xyz_gen/README.md

 ## Contributing

-Contributions to xyz_gen are welcome.
+Contributions are welcome.
 Here are a few ways you can help:

 - Report bugs and make feature requests.
 - Add new generators.
 - Improve the existing generators.
 - Help with documentation and tutorials.

-If you would like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.

 ## License